selwr/sequel/README.md

 * a topic list (with any flags & multiplicities)
 * a glossary

-A summary of the archive, as well as the date & time of generation, are given on the title page.
+A summary of the archive, as well as the date & time of generation, is given on the title page.

 The title of the report, and its filename, will be "{archive_name} Report", where archive_name is the name of the root of the archive.

 The page numbers given in the contents refer to the absolute page numbers of the report document.

+### House style continuity
+Throughout the report, a house style has been applied to aid the identification of different parts of the report at a glance.

+Sections are indicated by bold separators, themes are indicated by double-line separators and subjects are indicated by single-line separators.

+In the contents, themes are indicated by '╼ {theme}' and subject-like themes are indicated by '― {theme}' (see ***Directory structure*** subsection)

+In headers, themes are indicated by '╼ {theme} ╾' and subject-like themes are indicated by '― {theme} ―'.

-The highest value of a particular metric in each data column of the tables is enclosed by angle brackets to illustrate its size.
+In tables, the highest value of a column's metric is enclosed by angle brackets.

-The multiplicity of any metric (such as subjects, topics and flags) will be given in square brackets, and any single flags will be given in round brackets.
+The multiplicity of any metric (such as subjects, files and flags) is given in square brackets, and any lone flags are given in round brackets.

-Round bullets indicate topics.
-Triangular bullets indicate flags.
-Square bullets indicate subjects.
-Rhombus bullets indicate subject-like themes.
+In lists, round bullets (•) indicate topics, triangular bullets (‣) indicate flags, square bullets (▪) indicate subjects and rhombus bullets (◆) indicate subject-like themes.

-Themes are indicated by '╾ {theme} ╼' and subject-like themes are indicated by '━ {theme} ━' (see *Directory structure* subsection).